natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.IV%20H.md

 |}
 '''Notes:'''

-* Racks are modeled by sets of 2 and disappear after both shells in the set having been shot or loaded.
+* Racks are modeled by sets of 2 shells and disappear after both shells in the set have been shot or loaded.
+* Racks 5 and 6 have a shell set in common.
 * Sides empty: 30&nbsp;''(+57)'' shells.

 === Machine guns ===